mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ## Awards and prize money

-An awards committee will award a prize for the "*Best Performance*" in each ruleset as well as a "*Jury Award*".
+An awards committee will award a prize for the "*Best Performance*" in each ruleset as well as a "*Innovative Submission Award*".
 The prize for the best-performing submission will take into account the [benchmark score](RULES.md#benchmark-score-using-performance-profiles) on the full benchmark.
-The "*Jury Award*" will favor more out-of-the-box ideas that show great potential, even though the method may not be of practical value with the current landscape of models, software, etc.
+The "*Innovative Submission Award*" will favor more out-of-the-box ideas that show great potential, even though the method may not be of practical value with the current landscape of models, software, etc.

 The prize money for "*Best Performance*" in a ruleset is $20,000 each.
-The winner of the "*Jury Award*" will be awarded $10,000.
+The winner of the "*Innovative Submission Award*" will be awarded $10,000.
 We reserve the right to split the prize money and distribute it among multiple submissions.

 If a submission is ineligible to win prize money it can still win an award.
 The prize money will then go to the highest-ranking eligible submission.